brianfu/helth/README.md

 Touch and hold the screen to perform a full jump.
 Quick tap the screen to perform a shorter jump.
 If you jump on a fatty solid, you can use it as a platform, to either avoid bullets or jump to other fatty solids.
 However, if YOU get hit by a fatty solid, you will be stuck in it for the duration it moves past you.
 Jump to wiggle free!

--On Desktop, press the space bar instead of the screen
+--On Desktop, press the space bar instead of the screen

 Avoid getting hit by fat particles at all costs.
 You have 10 lives.
 How long can YOU survive?